The groin is an area of your hip between your

 Less Common Causes

-disorders and conditions that could cause pain or discomfort in your groin.
-These include:
+disorders and conditions that could cause pain or discomfort in the groin are:

 Knowing When to Contact Your

 about your symptoms if you have moderate to severe pain in your groin or

 Contact your doctor

 physical changes in the testicles, such as lumps or swelling

 blood in your urine

 develop a fever or feel nauseous

 Diagnosing Groin Pain

 pain do not require medical attention.
 However, you should see a doctor if you

 perform a physical examination of the groin area along with other tests, if necessary.

 that contains the testicles) and ask you to cough.
 Coughing raises the pressure

 Complete Blood Count (CBC)

 test can help determine if an infection is present.